 The circumstances of my life have become irrelevant, because I know that in theory, anyone can accept anything, but the truth of the matter is, that perceptually and emotionally, I am alone.
 To describe how alone, and how fearful this feels, I will draw another analogy.
 Imagine the most remote place on earth.
 For the sake of the analogy, we shall use the example of Pitcairn Island, in the middle of the Pacific Ocean, although other places have been cited as being more remote.
 Pitcairn Island is thousands and thousands of miles from the nearest civilized lands, in this case, New Zealand, thousands of miles to the West, and Argentina, thousands of miles to the East.
 In this analogy, also imagine that Pitcairn Island is unpopulated, and that only one person resides there.
 This is me.

-I cannot tell my Father, because he also likes to shame emotions, or, if he is having a particularly good day, ‘just’ minimise them, or advocate for suppression and distraction.
-My Mother too advocates for suppression, and likes to shame emotions, particularly hate, even though she has a tsunami of suppressed hatred roaring inside of her which she is entirely unaware of.
+I cannot tell my Father, because he also likes to shame emotions, or, if he is having a particularly good day, ‘just’ minimize them, or advocate for suppression and distraction.
+My Mother too advocates for suppression, and likes to shame emotions, particularly anger and hate.
+These are just feelings, they are not destructive in and of themselves – it is the way that people often choose to react to these emotions which is destructive.

 In addition to this, I have one friend who attempted to draw a correlation between me living alone and being depressed.
 He thinks physical loneliness is the issue.
 This is a common mistake.
 I was depressed when I lived with my Mother, and years before that, I was depressed when I lived with my Mother, Father and Sister.
-The issue is not physical loneliness, it is emotional loneliness, and having nobody to see, hear and validate me, including even, up to a point, my psychologist.
+The issue is not physical loneliness, it is emotional loneliness.

 As the days, weeks and months pass, with all of these severe feelings inside of me, being unseen and unheard, they intensify.
 Also, as they intensify, the thought of the invalidation I know my family will offer me becomes more terrifying, which is why I cannot talk to them.
 I cannot tell my family I often want to die, because the invalidation they will offer in response to this will drive me deeper into that ideation.
 This is the logic which most people do not understand, and which I will impart here in the simplest terms imaginable: if you want to help a person who feels as though they want to die, DON’T tell them that they aren’t meant to be feeling that way, tell them that you accept how they feel.
 This makes their reality feel more real, and ironically puts space between them and the actual suicidal desire itself.

-My family would not understand this.
-My family are destructive, because they have no idea whatsoever that their attitude towards emotions is destructive.
+My family would not understand this, because they have no idea whatsoever that their attitude towards emotions is destructive.
 They think that if a person admits to being suicidal, then telling that person that they have something wrong with them is useful.
 They think that if a suicidal person has enough shame dumped on them, it will incentivise them to change how they feel, through basic suppression.
 However, if a suicidal person were able to suppress those feelings, they would not be suicidal in the first place.

 Thus, the only way to help someone who is suicidal is to affirm their current reality, and remain unconditionally present with them whilst they are experiencing those feelings.
 When enough presence has been applied to those feelings, the feelings will disperse, and the person will move on to another feeling state.